softwarecrash/Daly2MQTT/README.md

 - get Json over web at /livejson?
 - firmware update over webinterface
 - debug log on Wemos USB (use only if you **don't** supply Wemos from BMS!!!)
-- wake the BMS over MQTT or keep it awake
+- wake the BMS over MQTT or keep it awake (not supported on ESP-01)
-- universal switching output (only with external power supply)
+- universal switching output (only with external power supply, not supported on ESP-01)